martinbradford/101Cats/docs/index.md

 Please note that this software is distributed free of charge and with absolutely no guarantee at all.
 I developed it for my own use and there are a number of active users.
 I do try to fix bugs though I accept no commitment to do so.
 If you find a bug or have a suggestion for an improvement, please raise an [issue](https://github.com/martinbradford/101Cats/issues) or start a [discussion thread](https://github.com/martinbradford/101Cats/discussions).

+**While I don't ask for any payment, assistance will be very welcome!
+The most obvious way you can help is to contribute to the doumentation...
+101Cats has become a large and complex application and a detailed instruction manual will be a significant task.
+If you are using it and have gained experience in configuring or operating it, please consider contributing towards the Wiki!
+At the moment, it is not publically editable because I want to retain some degree of control over it but if you feel able to contribute to it, please ping me a message [at this link](mailto:one.oh.onecats@outlook.com) and I'll add you to the collaborators list.
+Help with the coding would also be welcome - though, obviously, that requires some fairly advanced programming skills.**

 The installation image for the latest version (1.0.9.7) of the application can be obtained via the following [link](https://github.com/martinbradford/101Cats/raw/main/setup(1.0.9.7).zip) .

 Version 1.0.9.7 fixes several bugs and introduces some new features: